 Sugar diabetes, more correctly know as diabetes mellitus, is a complex disease that is difficult to control, particularly in cats.
 Proper treatment requires a significant commitment on your part, usually for the life of your pet.
 This page describing diabetes disease is very thorough and will require some time in reading if you want to understand it fully.
-We have a summary page on this problem if that better suits your needs.

 A glossary of medical terms will be used in this page: